-- PE waivers and credit reductions are granted for experience gained prior to taking courses in the MPA program. - Applications for PE must be submitted within the first 24 credit hours. - Students may be approved for more than one type of PE, but the combined credit reduction cannot exceed 9 credit hours. - Credit reductions cannot result in the elimination of degree or focus area requirements.
+- PE waivers and credit reductions are granted for experience gained prior to taking courses in the MPA program. - Students are strongly encouraged to submit applications for PE within the first 24 credit hours. - Students may be approved for more than one type of PE, but the combined credit reduction cannot exceed 9 credit hours. - Credit reductions cannot result in the elimination of degree or focus area requirements.
 Students receiving prior experience credit reductions should carefully plan the balance of their program with an advisor. - Determination of PE credit is made separately from decisions about transfer of credit.
 Under no circumstances will the prior experience credit and transfer credit total more than 18 hours.